 CBD is a non-toxic phytocannabinoid found in hemp that interacts with your dog’s endocannabinoid system (ECS).
 The ECS promotes balance and overall well-being.
 It has receptors in all the major systems, including the nervous, digestive, and immune systems.
 CBD interacts with these receptors, helping to improve your dog’s mood.

 At Healthy Petables, we have various dog-friendly CBD products to choose from that are perfectly safe for your pooch.
 Oh, and tasty too!
 A more aggressive dog may not let you near their mouth, but you can still drop CBD oil into their food in the morning and at night.
 You can also give them CBD treats.
-No dog can say no to some tasty, natural, vegan treats!!
+No dog can say no to some tasty, natural, vegan treats!

 If your dog is ingesting the CBD, it will most likely take 60 minutes or so to work.
 So if you know a triggering event is coming up, give them the CBD an hour beforehand.
-You’ll notice your dog become calmer and less anxious.
+You’ll notice your dog become calmer and less nervous.

 CBD can also soothe physical discomfort, like swelling and aching joints.
 Your dog is less likely to lash out or feel upset when they are feeling their best.
 You’ll notice your dog will be active, happy, and confident after taking CBD treats.
 These can be given to your dog every eight hours or twice a day for consistent comfort.